Blessed Michael Giedroyc

 He traveled to Kraków, Poland, where he joined the Augustinians.
 He received permission to live the life of a hermit in a cell adjoining the monastery.
 There Michael spent his days in prayer, fasted and abstained from all meat and lived to an old age.
 Though he knew the meaning of suffering throughout his years, his rich spiritual life brought him consolation.
 Michael’s long life ended in 1485 in Kraków.

 Five hundred years later, Pope John Paul II visited the city and spoke to the faculty of the Pontifical Academy of Theology.
 The 15th century in Kraków, the pope said, was “the century of saints.”
 Among those he cited was Blessed Michael Giedroyc.

 Many people today face a life of suffering and discrimination due to physical handicaps.
-Let’s pray Saint Michael Giedroyc for them and that their situation might be addressed by society at large.
+Let’s ask Blessed Michael Giedroyc to pray for them that their situation might be addressed by society at large.